microsoft/ignite-learning-paths/aiml/aiml10/demo2.md

 1. Open the `AnalyzeForm` request.
 In the **Body** section click on the `Select Files` button to choose an invoice downloaded previously.
 After sending the request you should get something similar to:

 ![Inference Response](images/form_inference.png "Inference Response")

+# Next Demo
+Learn how to create custom Invoice Reader Skill with Azure Functions by continuing on to [Demo 3 - Creating a Custom Invoice Reader Skill](demo3.md)